LorenzoRinaldi/swbw/README.md

 - Python environment with the dependencies used by the notebook and helper scripts
 - A local MARIO installation with `Database.calc_ghg` available
 - Access to local copies of the input-output databases referenced in `paths.yml`
+- Plotting dependencies used in the notebook, including `matplotlib`
+- Optional exchange-rate and country-code helpers used in the physical-unit conversion step (`forex_python`, `country_converter`)

 ## How to use it